pokepark/PokemonRaidBot/README.md

 ```
 mkdir /path/to/persistent/images/pokemon_PokeMiners # set your own path where you want these stored
-mkdir path/to/persistent/images/pokemon_ZeChrales # same here, and use these paths in the command below
+mkdir /path/to/persistent/images/pokemon_ZeChrales # same here, and use these paths in the command below
+mkdir /path/to/persistent/access # same here, build your access files under here
 docker run \
   -e TAIL_LOGS         = "info" \
   -e TZ                = "Europe/Helsinki" \